andreabonvini/Notes/Neurosensory/NeurosensoryPart2.md

 - ***Critical Band***
-  The actual length of the critical band corresponds, therefore, to a frequency difference value called ***critical bandwidth***.
+  The actual length of the critical band corresponds to a frequency difference value called ***critical bandwidth***.
 If the frequency difference between two simultaneous sine waves is within the critical bandwidth, the ear will not be able to resolve the two frequencies, while the waves will interact in a specific and musically important way:

   If the frequency difference is $<10-20 Hz​$ (approx.), the wave interaction will be perceived as a slow loudness fluctuation called ***beating***.

-  If the frequency difference is $> 20 Hz$ (approx.) but smaller than the critical bandwidth, the interaction of the two simultaneous waves will be perceived as a change in the character of the combined sound referred to as ***roughness***
+  If the frequency difference is $> 20 Hz$ (approx.) but smaller than the critical bandwidth, the interaction of the two simultaneous waves will be perceived as a change in the character of the combined sound referred to as ***roughness***.

   ***Critical bandwidth*** may be defined as the frequency separation in Hz. between two simultaneous sine waves necessary for beats/roughness to disappear and for the resulting tones to sound clearly apart.